 We currently have a vibrant Sixth Form of nearly 250 students, many of whom have been at Formby High School since the start of Year 7, with more and more students joining us at the beginning of Year 12 having completed their GCSEs at other schools.
 Sixth Form students at Formby High School do not get lost in the crowd.
 We pride ourselves on the level of care and support we provide to every individual and take time to get to know each student’s interests, needs and aspirations.
 This uniquely personal approach is a major factor in many students choosing Formby High School Sixth Form over the larger colleges.

 Obviously, the curriculum offer is vital.
 Students are able to choose from a range of academic and vocational qualifications.
-There are different pathways to follow and in the region of 18 A Level and seven Level 3 vocational courses are offered.
+There are different pathways to follow and in the region of 20 A Level and six Level 3 vocational courses are offered.
 The minimum entry requirements for each pathway and those required to study each subject are contained within the prospectus pack.
 Unlike many post-16 providers, we do allow students to choose a combination of A Level and vocational courses.

 Students leave Formby High School with excellent results in A Level and vocational courses and this happens for a number of reasons.
 Firstly, they receive high quality teaching in all subjects.
 In addition, they are set challenging targets and are rigorously monitored against these targets.
 Where concerns exist about progress, the pastoral team, led by the Assistant Headteacher (Director of Learning Years 11 to 13) and the Sixth Form Progress Leaders, work closely with students to provide the necessary support to get them back on track.
 Finally, a comprehensive programme of careers advice is delivered to all students to enable them to make the right choices regarding post-18 progression.
 Students applying to university are guided through the UCAS application process and those who wish to follow alternative pathways, including employment or higher apprenticeship, also receive appropriate advice.